tomcastleman/laravel-memcached-plus/README.md

 If you are using memcached sessions you will have set the `driver` configuration item to 'memcached'.

-If you have added the `B3IT\MemcachedPlus\SessionServiceProvider` as discussed above, the `memcached_store` configuration item is available.
+If you have added the `B3IT\MemcachedPlus\SessionServiceProvider` as discussed above, the `store` configuration item is available.
 This is explained in the following new snippet you can paste into your session configuration file:

 ```